stevelukehanson/nwhomephoto/README.md

 Config:
 -------
-Photoshop requires the javascript source files (the ones that call into Photoshop) to be located in a 'safe haven', for example,
+Photoshop requires, at least sometimes, the javascript source files (the ones that call into Photoshop) to be located in a 'safe haven', for example,

 C/users/steveh/Documents/Adobe Scripts.

 Photoshop won't run scripts that are located outside this location -- I assume because these scripts can see and directly operate on the file system?
+Also: as of Nov 2017 this requirement seems to have been lifted, as I have ignored this path and successfully installed on other machines.

 set ANT_HOME and ANT_HOME/bin on the PATH set JAVA_HOME and JAVA_HOME/bin on PATH